HarrisonburgHighSchool/Programming-Design-2019-/Python/Basics.md

 var = input("What is your name?")
 ```

-Print the value of a variable called `var`
+Print the value of a variable called `var`.
 `print(var)`